THE NATIONAL LEADERSHIP PROGRAM

 The National Leadership Program trains leaders who are committed to disability issues and plan to go into careers in public policy, advocacy, communications, diversity, equity and inclusion, fundraising, nonprofit management or faith-based inclusion.
 The program enables participants to gain skills and contacts while making a positive difference for people with disabilities.

-The National Leadership Program includes three cohorts of Fellows – fall, spring and summer.
-The Fall 2021 Fellowship starts on September 13, 2021.
+The National Leadership Program includes two cohorts of Apprentices – fall and spring.
+The Spring 2022 Apprenticeship starts on January 18, 2022.
 The program is entirely virtual and can be done from anywhere in the United States.

 RespectAbility is an Equal Opportunity Employer and Affirmative Action employer.
 Persons with disabilities and minorities are strongly encouraged to apply.

 ALL APPRENTICESHIP OPPORTUNITIES

 - NONPROFIT MANAGEMENT

 - CIVIC ENGAGEMENT/COALITION BUILDING

 - APPRENTICESHIP FOR BLIND AND LOW-VISION LEADERS

 - Excellent communication and organizational skills are strongly preferred, and Apprentices should exhibit leadership skills to complete their own projects.